ammanvedi/hooker/README.md

 ![webhook setup](http://imgur.com/Y2QI1O0.png)

-* Hooker will listen for push events where the commit message contains the text "[redeploy]".
+* Hooker will listen for push events where the commit message contains the string "[redeploy]".
 At which point it will pull the changes and restart the app

 So, for example a push like this from your local environment